 However, we do not think this was the initial intention of the above RAN2 agreement to exactly follow the SA2 definition and coding, as also captured by RRC Rapporteur in the following Editor’s notes:

+Editor’s note: Current definition of burstArrivalTime is based on the BAT definition, as per the agreement.
+However, this requires the UE to have GNSS/GPS time available.
+RAN2 should discuss whether this is always possible and reliable, e.g. indoors, or whether some other method should be used to indicate jitter reference, e.g. referring to SFN/slot etc.

+Editor’s note: If the current definition is kept, the required accuracy/granularity for burst arrival time needs to be decided by RAN2 (it was 1us for BAT in IIOT), which may impact the definition above.

 Indeed, practically, the BAT report is intended to be used by gNB to configure the time offset of the CG configuration to be mapped on this UL QoS flow.
 Therefore, a convenient approach is to reuse the start time of a CG Type 1 configuration, namely: timeReferenceSFN, timeDomainOffset, startSymbol.